an icon of MPiFY logo to take you straight to chat

 Here’s a deeper theory: This shift is also about preparing users for Apple Vision Pro.
 On that device, digital interfaces live in a world filled with real-life distractions and depth.
 You’re not isolated, you’re layered into your surroundings.
 Similarly, the new Liquid Glass UI builds in that depth right on your phone or Mac.
 Transparent cards over blurred wallpapers, dock icons that hover, it’s the visual vocabulary of mixed reality.
 Apple is training us to navigate digital layers over physical space.
 It’s subtle, but powerful.

-Why It Matters for Brands and Designers?
+Why Does Liquid Glass Matter for Brands and Designers?

 For designers, this is a signal to evolve.
 Forget the rules of flatness for flatness’ sake.
 Liquid Glass encourages play with layers, movement, blur, and softness.
 It asks us to think not just about UI, but UX, how it feels to tap, swipe, and engage.
 Typography now floats in space, icons glow, and context matters more than minimalism.
 Whether you design for mobile or desktop, the new Apple design language demands richer storytelling and more natural interfaces.